January 2020 Yojana:- Download PDF Here

 - MoHFW has also used the platforms of Village Health Sanitation and Nutrition Committees under the National Health Mission and Mahila Arogya Samitis under the NUHM to promote sanitation in vulnerable urban communities.

-- Not only healthcare professionals or health department, MoHFW has worked on inter-ministerial collaboration for hygiene and sanitation.
+- Not only healthcare professionals or health department, but MoHFW has also worked on inter-ministerial collaboration for hygiene and sanitation.

 - Leveraging the momentum achieved under the Kayakalp initiative, MoHFW and Ministry of Jal Shakti started an integrated scheme, the “Swachh Swasth Sarvatra” in December 2016.